 We are not currently requiring our guests to be vaccinated for COVID-19 to attend the retreat.
 Please visit our COVID-19 Policies for more information.

-Olón, Ecuador is in the Santa Elena province on the Pacific Coast, and there are mosquitos and biting flies present.
+Mindo, Ecuador is in the Pichincha province in the cloud forest, and there are mosquitos and biting flies present.
 The best protection is to wear long sleeves and long pants outdoors at all times to avoid getting bites.
-Because of the environmentally sensitive nature of the cloud forest, we discourage repellents or bug sprays with DEET or other harmful chemicals in ceremony, and discourage their use at our retreats.
-These chemicals get in the ocean and are very bad for your skin and health.
+Because of the environmentally sensitive nature of the cloud forest, we discourage repellents or bug sprays with DEET or other harmful chemicals at our retreats.
+These chemicals get in the water and air and are very bad for your skin and health.
 But we understand that sometimes people want more protection, so you have to do what is best for you.
-There are lots of great options for non-toxic, natural repellents these days, and one we really love that actually works is Nantucket Spider.
+There are lots of great options for non-toxic, natural repellents these days, and one we really love that actually works pretty well is Nantucket Spider.
 Lemongrass, eucalyptus, citronella, lemon eucalyptus, cloves, and orange oil are also natural repellents.

 Psychedelic integration is the process of exploring, understanding, and embodying the psychedelic or mystical medicine experience, and taking action to bring yourself and your life into alignment with your new perspective and awareness.

 Integration is truly the most vital part of the process of healing with psychedelics, and it is a main focus of everything that we do in our work.
 We have created a complete holistic support system for healing with psychedelics that offers guidance throughout the entire process of preparation, navigation, and integration.
 In this online course, you will learn everything you need to know to successfully heal with psychedelics, and upgrade your personal toolbox with valuable self-understanding, awareness, and skills that will be with you for the rest of your life.